Discover how CoHost can improve marketing performance

 • Ask your audience a question during the podcast and encourage them to send you a tweet with their answers that you will cover in the next episode.
 Again, an easy way to connect with your audience and get them to engage publicly.

 • Create a survey or poll and encourage followers to participate The poll can be on potential future topics, guests, formats, or even cover segments for future episodes.
-For example, if you’re doing a podcast on content marketing, you can create a poll and ask audiences what their favorite content channel is and add the findings to your episode!
+For example, if you’re doing a podcast on content marketing, you can create a poll and ask audiences what their favorite content channel is and add the findings to your episode.

 • Create hashtags or social media challenges for listeners to participate in.
 This type of podcast audience engagement encourages user-generated content which is an impactful marketing asset.
 Plus, it’s a great way for new listeners to find you.